tildedave/universal-react-without-node/README.md

 There are special named views that are rendered from your server.
 These views are displayed outside of a routing solution.
 There may be multiple on a page and React may not be your only templating solution.
 You must provide special properties both client-side as well as server-side, and invoke React with the same arguments in both places.

 Examples of this setup can be found in `app.element.js`.
 Your JavaScript should define a function `renderElement` that renders a React element with a specific name and set of properties.
-On the server-side it must include a way for the client-side code to identify which elements in the markup are rendered elements, and what properties they were rendered with.
-On the client-side it must discover all rendered elements by the server and re-call `renderElement` on the container object.
+Your server-side rendering code must include a way for the client-side code to identify which elements in the markup are rendered elements, and which properties they were rendered with.
+Your client-side code must discover all rendered elements by the server and re-call `renderElement` on the container object.

+In this repository, this client/server "handshake" is done through a wrapper `div` that is followed by a `script` tag that populates an array `__reactElements` with the `data-reactid`, the rendered element name, and the rendered element data (escaped as a string).
+This is not necessarily the best way.

-This is a much more elaborate setup but has the benefit of allowing you to convert a legacy application little-by-little.
+This more elaborate setup has the benefit of allowing you to convert a legacy application little-by-little.
 It has the disadvantage that you may make several rendering calls per page, decreasing performance.

 ## Saturating Your Server-Side Data